 3. Set boundaries

 Of course, you want to help, but you can only do so much.
-Your own health will suffer if you let your life be controlled by your loved one's depression.
+Your own health will suffer if you let your loved one's depression control your life.
 You can't be a caretaker round the clock without paying a psychological price.
 To avoid burnout and resentment, set clear limits on what you are willing and able to do.
 You are not your loved one's therapist, so don't take on that responsibility.

 4. You don't have to do this on your own